leejaycoke/radiople-app/README.md

 $./bin/(api|image|web|console) runserver
 ```
 # Thanks
-If you have issue? please let me know [github issue tracker](https://github.com/leejaycoke/radiople-app/issues) or make a email for me leejaycoke@gmail.com.
+If you have any issue? please let me know [github issue tracker](https://github.com/leejaycoke/radiople-app/issues) or make a email for me leejaycoke@gmail.com.